lo-language/velo/docs/basics.md

 Collections in Exa are not objects; they're local values that can be directly modified by the current procedure.
 For this reason, if you pass a collection to a different context in an async message, it may need to be copied.

-**Arrays** are ordered collections of any number of homogeneous elements, retrievable in constant time by zero-based integer index.
+**Arrays** provide random-access, ordered collections of any number of homogeneous elements, retrievable in constant time by zero-based integer index.
 Arrays dynamically expand and contract as necessary in constant time and support literals delimited by square brackets.

 ```
 fibs = [0, 1, 1, 2, 3, 5, 8];